otomatikmuhendis/aclockworkengineer/_posts/2016-10-11-run-aspnet-core-application-commandline-arguments.md

 published: true
 ---

-The .dll file that contains [ASP.NET Core](https://www.asp.net/core) application can run on [KestrelHttpServer](https://github.com/aspnet/KestrelHttpServer) without the need to IIS.
+The DLL file that contains [ASP.NET Core](https://www.asp.net/core) application can run on [KestrelHttpServer](https://github.com/aspnet/KestrelHttpServer) without the need to IIS.
 When you run it with [dotnet cli](https://github.com/dotnet/cli), it works like a console application.

 So we want to deploy it to [Heroku](https://www.heroku.com/) cloud platform to see its cross-platform capabilites.